davidinfosec/Domain-Name-Ninja/README.md

 # Domain-Name-Ninja

 Domain Name Ninja, a nimble and agile tool, swiftly slices through word lists like a masterful ninja.
-With expert precision, it reassembles them, creating a powerful arsenal of captivating domain names.
+With precision and artistry, it forges unique and powerful domain names.
 Unleash the stealth and finesse of Domain Name Ninja to conquer the domain registration battlefield with ease.

 ## Getting Started
 1. If you haven't already installed Python, please download and install it from the official Python website (https://www.python.org) based on your operating system.